 Guests were greeted at the entrance by “A Drop of Pride,” a large acrylic painting by Paige Eartha Johnsie Medlin, an artist and volunteer with AHRC NYC programs.

 “I am a straight ally of LGBTQ community and I’ve made it my duty to learn about the culture, from its sad to exciting moments,” Paige said.
 “One part that inspires me is the Ball culture.
-Its full of energy, its liberating, and it allows individuals to be themselves amongst their peers.
+It’s full of energy, liberating, and it allows individuals to be themselves amongst their peers.
 One icon dance move that gets the people going is the ‘death drop.’
 That is the action being done in my painting.”

-Paige worked with Jonathan Epstein, Transition Developer, and teaching artists Annabell Allen-Cummings and Didi Ntsie to create an accessible curriculum to share with the whole agency and teach people the history of the LGBTQ+ community and how to express Pride and Identity through artwork.
+Paige worked with Jonathan Epstein, Transition Developer, and teaching artists Annabell Allen-Cummings and Didi Ntsie to create an accessible curriculum to share with the whole agency and teach people about the history of the LGBTQ+ community and how to express Pride and Identity through artwork.
 Collectively, Paige, Annabell, and Jonathon taught 11 one-hour classes to over 75 artists.
 Over 100 pieces of art that celebrate the LGBTQ+ community and express artists’ pride and identity were created.
 The group coordinated for pieces to be picked up from people’s homes by Sacha Amry, Director of Recreation Services, and for quality digital images to be taken and printed out for the gallery show by Darinka Vlahek, Director of Curriculum Development for Adult Day Services.

-New York League also served as a welcoming area for members of the public as well as performers and staff members from AHRC New York City.
+Betty Pendler Day Services also served as a welcoming area for members of the public as well as performers and staff members from AHRC New York City.
 Refreshments and resting areas were available for people to escape the heat.

 Back on the Stage

 Dale Hensley, Art Consultant and founder of Our Broadway, organized the run-of-show.
-It was a chance for him to finally see many of the performers he has missed working with in-person as well as meet others for the first time, including Fouad Salau from Day Hab Queens Without Walls
+It was a chance for him to finally see many of the performers he has missed working with in person as well as meet others for the first time, including Fouad Salau from Day Hab Queens Without Walls